Hill Country New Homes: The Complete 2026 Buyer’s Guide

 If you’ve been searching for hill country new homes, you’re not alone.
 Texas Hill Country has become one of the most sought-after real estate markets in the state, and 2026 is shaping up to be one of the best years to buy.
 From master planned communities like Double L Ranch in Dripping Springs to custom builds in Wimberley and Bee Cave, builders are delivering new construction homes that blend modern design with the natural beauty that makes this region unlike anywhere else in Texas.

-This guide breaks down everything you need to know about buying a new home in the Hill Country: where to look, what to expect to pay, and how to make the smartest decision for your family.
+This guide breaks down everything you need to know about buying a new home in the Hill Country, including where to look, what to expect to pay, and how to make the smartest decision for your family.

 Key Takeaways

-• Dripping Springs leads Hill Country new construction with master planned communities like Double L Ranch offering six builder partners and homes from $350K to $1.5M+.
+- Dripping Springs leads Hill Country new construction with master planned communities like Double L Ranch offering six builder partners and a wide range of home styles.

-• New construction timelines range from 30 to 60 days for move-in ready homes to 6 to 12 months for custom builds, with design customization available at most price points.
+- New construction timelines typically range from 6 to 12 months for custom builds, with design customization available at most price points.
+Double L Ranch is currently in its planning and development phase, with home construction expected to begin in late 2026.

 Why Hill Country New Homes Are in High Demand